markusvoelter/ProgrammingBasics/README.md

     - Download [iets3.opensource](https://build.mbeddr.com/repository/downloadAll/Iets3_BuildOrgIets3core/.lastSuccessful/artifacts.zip)
     - Follow the same unzip/copy routine as with the mbeddr.platform above.

-4. Download the sources from this repository, eiter by cloning the repository or by downloading (and then unzipping) the source ZIP file.
+4. Download the sources [from this repository](https://github.com/markusvoelter/ProgrammingBasics), eiter by cloning the repository or by downloading (and then unzipping) the source ZIP file.
+   There's a bright green button on the [linked page](https://github.com/markusvoelter/ProgrammingBasics).

 5. Run MPS.
 Open the project that contains the examples.
 In MPS, projects are folders with a `.mps` subfolder in it.
 The `src/programmingBasics`